idroz/mezmer-app/index.md

 ## Immersive Real-Time OP-XY Audio Visualization App

-Mezmer is real-time audio visualization application designed to bring your OP sound experiences to life.
+Mezmer is a real-time audio visualization application designed to bring your OP sound experiences to life.
 It captures audio input from a connected device and translates it into dynamic visual patterns, to be enjoyed by all music enthusiasts.

 ## Screenshots
 ![Image](/assets/images/sn1.png)